 - Employees are clear about the future Direction of the organization.

 - Meetings are efficient and help get the work done.

 Imperative #2: Connect

-Employees need to feel that they belong and are valued:
+Employees feel they belong and they are valued:

 - Clued-in Leaders know what is really happening in the organization.

 - Employees feel Appreciated.

 - Employees find Meaningfulness in their work and believe it contributes to a greater cause.

 - Clued-in Employees feel well-informed about important decisions.